MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

-- **Data_CountSpinControlStart** - A marker than indicates that the application appears to have become unresponsive (or slow to respond)
+- **Data_CountSpinControlStart** - A marker that indicates that the application appears to have become unresponsive (or slow to respond)

 #### Office.Apple.MbuInstrument.VMOnDocumentClose